 - Follows and understands the current Law Student Division Bylaws.

-This position is expected to attend the following.
-Most travel-related expenses are reimbursed by the Division and Section of Legal Education subject to Division and Section guidelines.
+This position is expected to attend the following in-person events or meetings.
+Travel-related expenses are reimbursed by the Division and Section of Legal Education subject to Division and Section guidelines.

 - ABA Annual Meeting in August (as officer-elect)

 - Section Officers Conference/Fall Law Student Council Meeting in September